 What Is Flakka?

-Alpha-pyrrolidinopentiophenone (alpha-PVP), commonly known as Flakka, is a synthetic cathinone that has surfaced in the illicit drug trade in recent years.
+Flakka is a synthetic or designer drug.
+It is typically made from a synthetic version of an amphetamine-like stimulant in the cathinone class called alpha-PVP.
 Synthetic cathinones are man-made stimulants that are chemically related to the substance cathinone, which is found in the khat plant.
 The plant is grown in Arabia and East Africa and some people chew the leaves for mild stimulant effects.
-Flakka is similar to the street drug bath salts, and is snorted, injected, eaten, or vaporized in e-cigarettes.
-A common street name for Flakka is gravel, because of its appearance.
+Flakka is similar to the street drug bath salts.
+The drug is commonly snorted, injected, eaten, smoked, or vaporized in e-cigarettes.
+A common street name for Flakka (itself a street ahem for alpha-PVP) is “gravel,” because of its appearance.
 The drug is typically found in crystal form and is white or pink.
 People with a Flakka addiction are at a great risk for injury and death.

 The National Institute on Drug Abuse says that Flakka causes a condition called “excited delirium” which involves hyperstimulation, hallucinations, increased strength, and paranoia.
 These symptoms can lead to self-injury and violent aggression, causing users to have a psychotic episode.
 Flakka also impacts the body, raising body temperature up to 104 degrees (hyperthermia).
 Users may also experience liver and renal failure, hypertension, narrowing of the blood vessels, irregular heartbeat, heart attack, stroke, aneurysm, and death.